-Eligibility: All University employees are eligible to participate in the Plan; except that students of the University whose employment is incidental to their education at the institution are not eligible.
+Eliqibility: All University employees are eligible to participate in the Plan; except students at the University whose employment is incidental to their education at the institution are not eligible.

 Enrollment: You may enroll in the Plan immediately upon employment with the University.
 Click here for instructions on how to enroll in the Plan or contact the University System Human Resources Office.